Go Beyond: A Story of Failure — then ending up at Apple and Amazon

 While struggling to find a job, I noticed everyone around me getting multiple offers from tech giants like Google, Amazon, Facebook, etc. I was truly shocked that I wasn’t capable of this despite my academic achievements and was at the brink of depression.

-In December 2017, I enrolled for an online course created by Andrei Neagoie called The Complete Web Developer in 2019: Zero to Mastery.
+In December 2017, I enrolled for an online course created by Andrei Neagoie called The Complete Web Developer: Zero to Mastery.

 While this course taught me significantly about web development, I learned and honed an even more valuable skill: communication.